mattmcdonn/Fore/README.md

 receive additional features in the future.
 Feel free to view the code and possibly download it to your own mobile device to give it a try!

 Please be sure to give credit if you decide to use any of the code I provided :)

+NOTE: Dark mode is not yet supported on this app.